 She has collaborated with many companies and organisations including: Green Candle Dance Company, Protein Dance, First Framework, London Bubble Theatre, The New Factory of the Eccentric Actor, Shared Experience, Music in Hospitals, Vital Arts, the South Bank Centre, ENO Baylis, Stanley Hall Opera, Théâtre sans Frontières, Freshwater Theatre Company.

 Apart from playing solo Martina currently performs with the versatile duo Bow and Bellows, with French Celtic ensemble Bal de Bourdon, in the 5-piece band Palavah, with the wonderful Klezmer band Freylekh and cellist extra-ordinaire Chris Allan.
-She keeps touring her language learning songs worldwide and also provides music for Bronia Evers’s wonderful storytelling in the One Moment in Time theatre.
+She keeps touring her language learning songs worldwide and also creates and provides music for Bronia Evers’s wonderful storytelling in One Moment in Time’s productions.

 Martina teaches the accordion and won the composer’s competition for accordion in 2006 and again in 2009.